JetStream96/mini-test/readme.md

 All tests in ```example/tests``` will run.
 A summary along with details of failed tests will show.

+This repo contains a complete example.
+In practice, only mini-test.js is required.

 ### License
 Public domain.